Fuad-31/alx-system_engineering-devops/0x02-shell_redirections/README.md

-./19-AZ: this script replaces all characters A and c from input to Z and e respectively ./20-hiago: this script removes all letters c and C from input ./21-reverse: this script reverse it input
+./19-AZ: this script replaces all characters A and c from input to Z and e respectively ./20-hiago: this script removes all letters c and C from input ./21-reverse: this script reverse it input ./22-users_and_homes: this script displays all users and their home directories, sorted by users